jorendorff/recipes/entrees/strata.md

 # Test Kitchen Strata

+Serves 4-6.

-*A favorite from season 1 of the _America's Test Kitchen_ TV show.*
+*A brunch favorite from season 1 of the _America's Test Kitchen_ TV show.*

+*Perfect for brunch because (1) you do all the work the previous night, leaving you free to prep other stuff on brunch morning; (2) you can double the recipe and serve 12, no trouble, and bake both in your oven side by side; (3) it's too much food for a normal-sized meal, yet it goes best with a few light, fresh side dishes—even more food—since it's rather filling.*

 ## The night before